Girlfight (band)

 Girlfight was an American hardcore punk band formed in Pittsburgh, Pennsylvania, April 2008.
-The group consists of: Vocalist Dave Watt, guitarist Jordan Bellotti, bassist Richie Lattanzi, and drummer Brandon Volkman.
+The group consisted of vocalist Dave Watt, guitarist Jordan Bellotti, bassist Richie Lattanzi, and drummer Brandon Volkman.

 After the band's creation, they signed onto Emerald Moon Records and released their debut EP Haggard (2008).
 Two years later they released their second EP Ghost Eater (2010) and soon their debut studio album Infinite Carcass (2010).
-With their deal with Emerald Moon Records ending in late 2011, Girlfight then self-released their third EP Defamate (2011).
-The band signed onto Mayfly Records and released their fourth EP Real Spite (2012).
-The band officially disbanded in April 2013.
+Their deal with Emerald Moon Records ended in late 2011, and Girlfight self-released their third EP Defamate that year.
+The band signed to Mayfly Records and released their fourth EP Real Spite (2012).
+The group disbanded in April 2013.

 History

 2008–2010: Early years and Haggard, Ghost Eater, and Infinite Carcass

 Girlfight was formed in Pittsburgh, Pennsylvania, April 2008, although each member played music since they were teens.
 The group originally consisted of: Vocalist Dave Watt, guitarist Jordan Bellotti, bassist Gregg Harrington, keyboardist/vocalist Laura Marks, and drummer Lenny Hotkowski.
 Harrington would leave shortly after the band's creation and was replaced by Lattanzi.
 After meeting on a tour, Anthony Heubel joined on second guitar for the writing process of Ghost Eater.
 He would soon exit along with Hotkowski to form the band Run, Forever.
 Hotkowski was replaced by Brandon Volkman formerly of The Static Transistor.

 On May 3, 2008, Girlfight played with My America, Spark is a Diamond, HeyHey, and Innerpartysystem.
 On May 11, 2008, it was announced that Girlfight signed to Emerald Moon Records and teased an upcoming EP.
 The EP was recorded in Pittsburgh and then mixed by Paul Leavitt (All Time Low, Cute Is What We Aim For, and The Bled) and mastered by Alan Douches (Converge, Every Time I Die) at West West Side Music.
 The band would release their debut EP Haggard on October 30, 2008 and on March 16, 2010, the band released their second EP Ghost Eater, the physical release was hand-made by the band and limited to 150 copies.
 The band began writing for their first full-length studio record, during which time Marks exited the band.
 They soon met with Chris Owens (Breather Resist, Coliseum, Ed Gein) and started to record at Headbanging Kill Your Mama Music in Louisville, KY.
 Later that year, on October 16, the band released their debut album Infinite Carcass.
 Owens provides guest vocals on the track "Doom Route".

 The album received praise from many news outlets including the Pittsburgh City Paper and Girlfight appeared on The Taste of Sound on October 23, 2010.
 On November 20, 2010, Girlfight was featured in Western World Issue #1 among other bands such as Such Gold, Hostage Calm, Transit, and Into It.
 Over It.